micahgearhart/micahgearhart.github.io/gearhart_2015.md

 ### Employment {#employment}

 University of Minnesota
-: *Bioinformatics Consultant, Genetics Cell Biology and Development* __2014-present__
+: *Research Assistant Professor, Genetics Cell Biology and Development* __2014-present__
 Collaborate with investigators to analyze and interpret next generation sequencing data.
 Facilitate transfer of knowledge regarding bioinformatics tools and statistical methods for functional genomics to research groups.